NJSEA APPLICATION SUBMISSION

 SITE PLAN REVIEW APPLICATION FORMS

-SPECIAL NOTICE FOR APPLICATIONS IN SECAUCUS AND KEARNY Please note, effective immediately, all applications in Secaucus and Kearny will require 4 (four) sets of plans.
+SPECIAL NOTICE FOR APPLICATIONS IN SECAUCUS AND KEARNY Please note, effective immediately, all applications in Secaucus and Kearny will require 4 (four) sets of plans, when requested by the Town.
 Thank you for your cooperation.

 - Zoning Certificate/Certificate of Occupancy